 Most of these were Kubernetes containers hosted in the public cloud in AWS.
 For cloud and DevOps teams using containers in the cloud, it's easy to accidentally expose more than you bargained for, possibly with unfortunate results.

-This scenario played out in 2018 with the discovery that exposed Docker APIs were being used by attackers to create new containers for cryptojacking attacks, according to new research from Trend Micro Inc. To understand how the attacks occurred, you have to know a bit about Docker itself.
+This scenario played out in 2018 with the discovery that exposed Docker APIs were being used by attackers to create containers for cryptojacking attacks, according to research from Trend Micro Inc. To understand how the attacks occurred, you have to know a bit about Docker itself.

 How Docker APIs are abused

-Docker operates as a daemon or service within an operating system that enables new container images to be created, built and run, leveraging the OS kernel for resource sharing.
+Docker operates as a daemon or service within an operating system that enables container images to be created, built and run, leveraging the OS kernel for resource sharing.
 By default, the local Docker client within the OS can be executed to create, pull/import or run the kernels with commands like docker import, docker pull and docker run.